RuslanDiakov/RuslanDiakov/README.md

 ## Hello World 🌎👋
+#*Think outside the box - that's how innovations are born.*
 I'm a software engineer with experience in developing desktop and web applications using Java, C#, SQL, and related technologies.

 My education: Bachelor's Degree.
 Technical University in Kosice, Fakulta elektrotechniky a informatiky.